It was a hot August afternoon some years ago. I was walking home from work at the hospital when a minivan pulled up behind and started following me.

 “But you don’t have any shoes!”

-Walking barefoot has revealed a lot to me about the hidden rules of our society.
-Rule 74: You have the right to bear a truckload of firearms, text while driving, listen to talk radio and other crazy stuff.
+Walking barefoot has revealed a lot to me about the hidden rules of American culture.
+Rule 74: You have the right to bear arms (a whole truckload of them if you feel the need), text while driving, listen to talk radio, and other crazy stuff.
 But you do not have the right to walk barefoot in the city.
-Try it sometime and you’ll encounter the resistance.
-Here’s a few of the actual reactions I’ve received:
+I’m serious.
+Try it sometime.
+See what happens.

 - “Hey mister, where’s your shoes?”
 (Neighborhood kids.)